bsiever/microbit-usb-grapher/README.md

   * Users should be able to download all data as a CSV file
 * Desireable
   * Ability to measure time between different events

+### Task Board

+Visit our task board [here](https://github.com/bsiever/microbit-usb-grapher/projects/1) if you are interested in contributing.

 ## Deliverables